ShriyaSami/Statistical-Analysis-of-Vehicle-Features-in-Road-Traffic-Accidents/README.md

 This statistical analysis aims to lay the foundation of understanding of vehicle features in relation to road traffic accidents.
 Through a collaborative approach, the findings of this analysis have the potential to reduce the number of vehicle-related road traffic accidents.

+The code for this analysis can be found in the Road Safety Data.R file.

 # 🔍 Key Findings:
 - A marginal relationship was found between a vehicle’s engine capacity and its road traffic accident frequency, limiting its practical significance. 🚗
 - Despite a significant difference in accident counts for vehicles of varying propulsion types, more data would be required to understand the finding. 💨